-This vibrant, fun urban scene plays in the City of Salinas, against a backdrop of the Gabilan Mountains–the mountain range of Nobel-winning author John Steinbeck’s Of Mice and Men, East of Eden, and The Red Pony.
+This vibrant, family-friendly urban scene plays in the City of Salinas, against a backdrop of the Gabilan Mountains–the mountain range of Nobel-winning author John Steinbeck’s Of Mice and Men, East of Eden, and The Red Pony.

 And you can discover, as Steinbeck did, the pleasures found in the diverse neighborhoods of Salinas–from the Alisal to Creekbridge to Oldtown to Santa Rita, and more.

 Salinas is one of Monterey County’s best-kept tourism secrets when it comes to bicycling!
 Few people know there are 95 miles of connected bikeways for travel throughout the City of Salinas.
 Patrick Brady alluded to the joys and ease of biking Salinas in “Red Kite Prayer: The Soul of Cycling.”
-In his report after riding the Sea Otter Classic Gran Fondo’s 96-mile Carmel Valley Route (which includes many miles of the Salinas Valley), Brady wrote, “It boasts one of the prettiest Gran Fondo courses I’ve ridden…..
+In his report after riding the Sea Otter Classic Gran Fondo’s 96-mile Carmel Valley Route (which includes many miles of the Salinas Valley), Brady wrote: “It boasts one of the prettiest Gran Fondo courses I’ve ridden…..
 The opening 40 miles [primarily Salinas Valley] were countertop flat…all the beauty with only 1/3 the suffering.”

-Yes, many Salinas streets are flat, and wide.
+Many Salinas streets are flat, and wide, including plenty of low-traffic areas.
 That’s great for biking, and on Ciclovía Salinas dates, you’ll be reminded that the local terrain is wonderful too for walking, running, skating, and more.

 Do you bike or walk with children or unsteady elders who aren’t at an age to be sharing streets with cars?
 Ciclovía Salinas allows these and others to claim the streets!